OasisLMF/OasisPiWind/mdk-builtin-lookup.rst

     (PERIL_ID, COVERAGE_TYPE, LON1, LAT1, ... , LON4, LAT4) |--> AREA_PERIL_ID

+and the entries of the CSV file must be mappings of this function.

 1.5.
-For a given area, with corners
+For example, for a given area, with corner points given by

 ::